apexfarm/ApexTriggerHandler/README.md

               context.state.put('counter', 0);
           }

           // 6.
 Call context.next() to execute the next handler.
-This is required for
-          // every following handlers if need to wrap up something after all the
+It is optional to use.
-          // following handlers finish.
-Otherwise it is optional to call. context.next();
+          // But this will be required by every following handlers once used. context.next();
           // When the next handler finishes execution, some following up
-          // logics can be performed here.
+          // logics can be performed here, such as post validation.

           // 7.
 If context.stop() is called before context.next(), any following
           // handlers won't be executed, just like the stop in process builder.